nkiiskin/lolfs/README.md

               lol rs function:
                  ----------------

-                 lol rs    extends a container file by adding more empty space into it.
+                 lol rs    extends a container file by adding more storage space into it.
+Use this function if the container is full or is becoming full.

                  Example 1:

-                         Use like: "lol rs -b 1000 mycontainer"
+                            "lol rs -s 200M lol.db"

-                         (This adds 1000 new data blocks to container 'mycontainer')
+                             This adds 200 Megabytes new space to container 'lol.db'.

                  Example 2:

-                         "lol rs -s 20M mycontainer"
+                            "lol rs -b 1000 my.db"

-                         (This adds 20 Megabytes new space to container 'mycontainer').
+                            This adds 1000 new data blocks to container 'my.db'

-    mkfs.lolfs program:
+    mkfs.lolfs program
     ===================

-                "mkfs.lolfs" creates a container file.
+                "mkfs.lolfs" creates a new container file.

                   It works exactly as 'lol fs' command.
 (See above).